narrow-node/project-guidebook/README.md

 `Owners` are developers that must audit more sensitive code before it is accepted.

-`Developers` specialize on a component of the game writing code.
+`Developers` write code specializing on one component of the project.

 `Designers` are primarily responsible for wiki and content creation. but won't be writing any code.